 With virtual workstations, there is no capital expense.
 You can customize the size and power of the VWS to the exact specifications required for a particular task.
 You pay only for the resources used, when they're used, and you're billed by the second.

 You don't pay for electricity to power the workstation or for the HVAC to keep it cool.
-You also don't have to pay a staff of IT professionals to build physical workstations, upgrade motherboards, add RAM, or replace outdated GPUs; all of this is managed on GCP.
+You also don't have to pay a staff of IT professionals to build physical workstations, upgrade motherboards, add RAM, or replace outdated GPUs; all of this is managed on Google Cloud.

 - Create a Compute Engine instance with a GPU.
 This instance serves as the foundation for a virtual workstation.